antoniofull/thexpatmagazine.com/src/pages/blog/2018-10-04-the-american-dream.md

   - destinations
 ---

-Make a dream come true&#8230; Is it possible and how?!
+Make a dream come true   Is it possible and how?!
 Mirko told us about his experience, what he did and why.

-Here the interview&#8230;
+Here the interview

 #### Hi Mirko, let’s start with a little introduction about you, where are you from, and where do you live?